-White Bullet’s collaboration with Poland’s Sygnał Association Makes a Significant Dent in Ad-Funded Piracy in This Key European Market - NewsBreak
+White Bullet’s collaboration with Poland’s Sygnał Association makes a significant dent in ad-funded piracy in this key European market - NewsBreak

 White Bullet’s latest report for Sygnał shows clear and significant reductions in ad-funded piracy thanks to collaborative efforts.
-White Bullet’s collaboration with the Sygnał Association in Poland, designed to prevent ad-funded piracy, is having a significant impact; with its latest Ad Funded Piracy Report showing marked reductions in ad-funded piracy in...martechseries.com
+London, UK 24th February 2022: IP protection company White Bullet’s collaboration with the Sygnał Association in Poland, designed to prevent ad-funded piracy, is having a significant impact; with its latest Ad Funded Piracy...www.thedrum.com

 Comments / 0